-- On this basis, it is evident that whilst the needs of the 33 households who do not meet the planning definition will represent only a very small proportion of the overall housing need, the Council will still need to ensure that arrangements are in place to properly address these needs especially as many identified as Romany Gypsies or Irish Travellers and may claim that the Council should meet their housing needs through culturally appropriate housing. - Total need for 20 additional pitches has been identified from households that do not meet the planning definition.
-This is made up of 3 concealed/doubled-up households or single adults, 3 teenagers in need of a pitch of their own in the next 5 years, and 15 from new household formation.
-This uses a rate of 2.00% based on the demographics of the households.
-This is offset by supply of 1 vacant pitch on a public site. - A summary of this need for households that do not meet the planning definition can also be found in Appendix A.
+- On this basis, it is evident that whilst the needs of the 32 households that do not meet the planning definition will represent only a very small proportion of the overall housing need, the Council will still need to ensure that arrangements are in place to properly address these needs especially as some identified as Romany Gypsies. - The 32 households that do not meet the planning definition live on 6 private sites, 1 temporary site, 1 tolerated site and 2 unauthorised sites.
+Analysis of the site interviews has identified a need of 13 from unauthorised pitches, 2 from pitches with temporary planning permission, 11 from concealed or doubled-up households or single adults, 13 from older teenage children in need of a pitch of their own in the next 5 years and 20 from new household formation using a rate of 1.85% based on the demographics from the households that were interviewed.
+Therefore the total additional need is for 59 pitches over the GTAA period to 2033. - ^{5.29} A summary of this need can be found in Appendix A.

-Waiting List
+Waiting Lists